Jøran Kallmyr

 Jøran André Smedal Kallmyr (born 15 April 1978) is a Norwegian politician and jurist for the Progress Party who served as Minister of Justice from 2019 to 2020.

 Early life

-Kallmyr was born on 15 April 1978 in Fræna in Møre og Romsdal.
+Kallmyr was born on 15 April 1978 in Fræna Municipality in Møre og Romsdal.

 Career

-He served as State Secretary in the Ministry of Justice and Public Security from 2015 to 2016.
+He served as State Secretary in the Ministry of Justice and Public Security from 2014 to 2016.

+Kallmyr served as acting Oslo city commissioner for welfare and social services from 2008 to 2009.
+From 2009 to 2011, he served as Oslo city commissioner for transport and the environment.
+In the wake of the 2011 local elections, he was succeeded by Ola Elvestuen.

+Kallmyr is a lawyer and partner for the Ræder AS law firm from 2012 to 2014, 2016 to 2019 and again since 2020.
+There he specialises in property rights, administrative law and regulatory issues.

 Minister of Justice

-Kallmyr was appointed Minister of Justice and Immigration in Solberg's Cabinet from 29 March 2019, becoming the fifth Justice Minister in the Solberg Cabinet.
+Kallmyr was appointed Minister of Justice and Immigration in Solberg's Cabinet on 29 March 2019 following Tor Mikkel Wara's resignation.

+Two months into his tenure, controversy arose surrounding his family's au pair, who had been forced to leave the country after breaching the Immigration Act.
+Though questioned about whether he himself broke the rules, Kallmyr expressed he didn't think so, but would be apologetic if he had.

+In July, he expressed concerns for private citizens and aid organisations potentially helping refugees who travelled via boat through the Mediterranean Sea.
+He added that this could help increase flow of refugees, more than what private citizens could have the capability to assist.
+The Socialist Left Party criticised his statement and called it "alarming".

+In October, Kallmyr stated that the government would be looking into changing the frameworks for Norwegian men to bring foreign women home, many cases of which revealed that many suffered from abuse and exploitation.
+Kallmyr expressed that the government was concretely considering a "quarantine" waiting period.

 He was succeeded by Monica Mæland as justice minister in January 2020 after his party had decided to withdraw from the cabinet over a dispute regarding a Muslim woman with a sick child being brought home from Syria.
 Kallmyr himself supported his party's decision to withdraw from the cabinet.

+Personal life

+Kallmyr is married to Torunn Smedal Kallmyr, with whom he has children.